ipgen/spec/README.md

 ## Uniqueness

 Any IP address generated for any given thing with a unique name in a particular subnet has a very low probability of colliding with another IP address generated with a different name in the same subnet.
 This probability will obviously depend on how many IP addresses are available in that particular subnet.
+As such we recommend the following:-

+- Prefer IPv6 over IPv4 wherever possible
+- Use a network prefix that gives you the largest address space possible.
+That is, the smaller the network prefix the better.
+For IPv6 we recommend that you use a `/80` block or lower (this includes the popular `/64` and `/48` blocks).

 ## Reproducibility